prof-rossetti/intro-to-python/notes/environment-variables/README.md

 ```

 To access these environment variables from a Python program, we first use [the `dotenv` package](/notes/python/packages/dotenv.md) to load them into the program's environment, then we can access them using [the `os` module](/notes/python/modules/os.md#environment-variables) as usual.

+It is important for security reasons to ensure the ".env" file is ignored from version control, using the ".gitignore" file.
+We should not see the ".env" file on GitHub, but rather each developer will need to create their own local copy.